citp/privacy-policy-historical/s/sc/sce/scene.ca.md

   * Your enrollment in SCENE;
   * Online and electronic activity with Scene LP;
   * Telephone, paper and online surveys and contests; and,
-  * Your use of your SCENE membership card and SCENE™ ScotiaCard™* and SCENE VISA* card issued by Scotiabank.
+  * Your use of your SCENE membership card and SCENE™ _ScotiaCard_ ◊ and SCENE VISA* card issued by Scotiabank.

 The personal information we collect includes your name, mailing address, home telephone number and e-mail address.
-We ask for your birth date to verify eligibility for SCENE and to facilitate the automatic connection and/or enrollment of your Scene membership account to your Scene ScotiaCard and/or Scene Visa card.
+We ask for your birth date to verify eligibility for SCENE and to facilitate the automatic connection and/or enrollment of your Scene membership account to your Scene _ScotiaCard_ and/or Scene Visa card.
 We also ask you to choose a password to verify your identity, and a unique question related to your password.
 We may also ask for your cell number and secure messaging service number, but providing this information is optional.
-We will disclose your name, email address, postal code, birth date and home telephone number to Scotiabank for the purpose of connecting your Scene membership account with your Scene ScotiaCard and/or Scene Visa card.
+We will disclose your name, email address, postal code, birth date and home telephone number to Scotiabank for the purpose of connecting your Scene membership account with your Scene _ScotiaCard_ and/or Scene Visa card.

 We may collect additional information from you to create a member profile including marital status, number of people in household, household income, gender, education, home language, movie-going preferences and information that identifies you as an existing Scotiabank customer, if applicable.
 Providing this information is optional.
 We do not collect the personal information of individuals under 14 years of age and only collect a limited amount of personal information from Members who are under the age of majority in the province in which they reside.
 For further details on this matter please see the SCENE Terms and Conditions available at [www.scene.ca](http://www.scene.ca/) .